-Participation will be assessed by in-class participation (e.g. answering questions, interacting with classmates, completing work during class), participation in organized workgroup (or other) study/work sessions, and through random checks of weekly code uploads.
+Participation will be assessed by in-class participation (e.g. answering questions, interacting with classmates, completing work during class), participation in organized (or other) study/work sessions, through random checks of weekly code uploads, and through participation in assessing undergraduate presentations.